harikvpy/crud/README.md

 interface for table CRUD operations.
 However, the admin framework is closely tied to Django's default user management and its permission management systems.
 If your project bypasses either of these, employing the CRUD in the admin framework can get a little tricky.

-Besides using the admin CRUD also implicitly adds a number urls to your url namespace.
+Secondly, django admin also implicitly adds a number urls to your url namespace.
+These urls list the apps whose models are are registered with it and for each app, the models in the app that have an admin CRUD interface.
+While these can be forcefully removed but overriding the ModelAdmin class and using it to create your own admin based CRUD classes, managing and getting around its various dependencies can quickly get tedious to manage.
+And when Django gets upgraded, you have the job of reviewing the new admin interface to make sure that it did not introduce any new 'holes' into your url namespace.

 This project is aimed at addressing the above shortcomings by developing a pure django view that provides basic table CRUD operations.
 You derive from this